Special Laws

 Here as a tabulation of how many special bills each council member sponsored (that passed) and who benefitted from them:

-1. "Benefit developers" means adds allowable uses to one or more parcels to benefit the property owner, even though many might believe that the result benefits citizens in general.
+Notes: 1.
+"Benefit developers" means adds allowable uses to one or more parcels to benefit the property owner, even though many might believe that the result benefits citizens in general.

 2. "Benefit citizens" means benefitting neighboring residents by restricting uses on one or more parcels.